Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 Using a filter breakpoint, you can instead just focus on a single thread.
 To create the filter breakpoint, hover over the breakpoint to bring up the breakpoint’s toolbar and click the “Settings…” icon.

-You can also right-click on the breakpoint to bring up the context menu, and select “Settings…” or use the keyboard shortcut Alt+F9, C
+You can also right-click on the breakpoint to bring up the context menu, and select “Conditions…” or use the keyboard shortcut Alt+F9, C

 You’ll notice that there are 5 different ways to filter the breakpoint: MachineName, ProcessId, ProcessName, ThreadId, and ThreadName.